 - Lead conversion rate: The number of leads you generated compared to the web traffic on the page.

-4. Plan and execute your website redesign strategy
+10 steps to plan and execute your website redesign project

 First things first.
 There’s no point in doing all of your homework if you’re going to rush the final execution.
 A good rule of thumb for executing a website redesign strategy is that it should take between two and four months.
 This is dependent on the size of the job at hand.